Security Analysis of the Open Banking Account and Transaction API Protocol: Formal Model

 \subsection{Actions}

-The protocol actions are described next alongside its exchanged messages as labelled in Figure~\ref{fig:anb_aisp_seq_diagram}.
-Actions are labelled according to each protocol step.
-There are four steps:~1)~\emph{Account Information Request};~2)~\emph{Account Access Consent Setup};~3)~\emph{Consent Authorisation};~and 4)~\emph{Data Request}.
+The protocol actions are described next, as illustrated in Figure~\ref{fig:anb_aisp_seq_diagram}.
+All exchanges are assumed to be executed over a secure channel (i.e. \verb|*->*|), and actions are labelled according to each protocol step (see Table~\ref{tab:action_agent_mapping}).
+The protocol consists of four steps: 1)~\emph{Account Information Request}; 2)~\emph{Account Access Consent Setup}; 3)~\emph{Consent Authorisation}; and 4)~\emph{Data Request}.
+The complete protocol source can be found in~\ref{appendix:anb_model}.

-\paragraph*{\textbf{Account Information Request.}}~First, the PSU informs the AISP of them wanting to share account information through an intent agreement (\textit{A1.1}):~it is a numeric abstraction representing intent agreement between PSU and AISP.
-This assumes that the PSU already has the permissions asked by the AISP.
-The PSU then chooses which permissions to accept and adds further restrictions on data access if required, thereby obtaining the intent agreement.
-This intent agreement is not defined in the requirements and we assume this agreement could differ between different protocol runs.
-There are two options:~either defining it as a random number (the one we chose as the most general option);~or variable dependent on parameters passed to a transparent function.